frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeRevenueOverview.md

 ![Revenue Overview Dashboard](RevenueOverview-0.png)

-The dashboard header section has four filters that you can apply to your Revenue Overview Dashboard:
+The dashboard header section has five filters that you can apply to your Revenue Overview Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
 - MilestoneGoal - List of conversion goals.
 Select the conversion goal that indicates the start of a business transaction.
 - ConversionGoal - List of conversion goals.
 Select the conversion goal that indicates the completion of a business transaction.
 - Revenue - You session property for Revenue.
 Change this value after deploy to match the session property that was created for you application to track Revenue.
+- TimeShift - Value in days used by metrics to compare against.
+For example, a value of 7 will compare the KPI based on the current timeframe and compare that value to the same timeframe shifted by 7 days.

 ![Revenue Overview Dashboard](RevenueOverview-1.png)